 Tradition is a funny thing.
-It can take a desperate chant created in the depths of the worst plague in human history and turn it into a harmless rhyme sung to children to help them at naptime at daycare.
+It can take a desperate chant created to beg the gods to stop the mindless deaths that was sang in the depths of the worst plague in human history, and turn it into a harmless rhyme sung to children to help them nap at daycare.
 Ring around the Rosie.
 A pocket full of posies.
 Ashes, ashes, we all fall down.
 How our modern Valentine’s Day came about is very similar.

 At the beginning of this three day orgy and drunkfest there was a lottery where men drew women’s names from a jar.
 Then that woman belonged to that man for the rest of the feast, longer if it was a good match.

 In the 3rd Century Emperor Claudius II executed a physician priest named Valentine during one of these festivals.
 And no one know if he just really didn’t like the name or if it was just one big coincidence but a second priest named Valentine was killed a few years later.
 Neither of these dead men had any real impact on the feast of Lupercalia, that is until two hundred years later when Pope Galasius I decided to simply cover this drunken pagan festival with a Holy Roman holiday.
 He is the one who declared February 14th would be St. Valentine’s Day.
 Who knows which of the men were canonized.
 I hope the first one.

 When it became a Christian holiday the nudity and drunkenness mostly stopped (at least in public, right?)
 This celebration of debauchery and fertility, this festival of ritual purification, turned into a celebration of love.
 Today it’s a Hallmark holiday that compels me to buy flowers and a card for my wife?
 I don’t really need a day to tell me to celebrate my relationship with my significant other, but hell, when in Rome… *gulps down a tankard of wine* Now, where’s my strips of bloody wolf hide?